forcequit-me/Transcript-Merger/README.md

 - **Copy to Clipboard**: Quick paste functionality.
 - **SRT**: Standard subtitle format.
 - **TXT**: Plain text transcript.
+- **CSV**: Spreadsheet-compatible format with speaker, timing, and text columns.
+- **JSON**: Structured data format for programmatic use.

 ### 7. Built-in Demos
 - **Try before you bring your own files**: Access the "About" menu to load sample transcripts for Merge, Edit, and Sequence modes to test the workflow.